 Bill McKibben, a well known environmental organizer, writer and activist, and his group, 350.org, say that 350 ppm of CO2 in the atmosphere is the most that the earth will tolerate without serious consequences.
 They say that 350 ppm is the safe upper limit for atmospheric CO2.
 Obviously we are already well past that point.
 However, McKibben and 350.org say that it is still not too late; they say that it is still possible to return to the 350 ppm level and save the earth from the worst of climate change.
 Go to the 350.org website.

-CO2 is produced whenever previously living plants and animals burn or rot.
-Whenever coal or oil or natural gas or wood is burned, or whenever currently living vegetation or trees or animals rot, or whenever previously frozen tundra or peat thaws and rots, then CO2 and other greenhouse gasses are emitted.
+CO2 is produced whenever previously living plants and animals, which all contain carbon, are oxidized, i.e. whenever they burn or rot.
+Whenever coal or oil or wood is burned, whenever currently living vegetation or trees or animals rot, whenever previously frozen tundra or peat thaws and finally rots, then CO2 and other greenhouse gasses are emitted.

 Living plants do the opposite, they take CO2 out of the air as part of photosynthesis and store carbon in various carbon sinks such as trees, coal, oil, limestone, clam shells, the ocean etc. Carbon is always being exchanged between the atmosphere and various carbon sinks.
 This is called the carbon cycle and it is part of a healthy biosphere.